m-col/mkinitcpio-welcome/readme.rst

 The hook wraps and replaces the encrypt hook so that it can have greater control over the cursor and any printed messages.

+If you find that the message is squeezed into a smaller number of columns that can fit on screen, you may need to enable early `kernel mode setting`_, although I found enabling the `consolefont` hook also fixed the issue.

 It works very well with Evan Purkhiser's `mkinitcpio-colors`_.